Is it Legal to Ride an Electric Scooter or Electric Unicycle?

 There’s a twist in the tale…

 As it currently stands, electric scooters and electric unicycles are illegal to use on public roads which include cycle lanes, pavements and pedestrian-only areas.
-They are, however, not illegal to rent, buy, sell, own or use.
-And there are special conditions under which electric rideables may be used.
+They are, however, not illegal to rent, buy, sell, own or use on private land.

 How to Use E-Rides Legally

-An e-rider may enjoy the use of an e-ride in selected areas under the current government trials.
-Outside of these areas, e-riders may, with the permission of landowners, use their electric scooters and electric unicycles on privately owned property.
+An e-rider may enjoy the use of a rental e-ride in selected areas under the current government trials.
+Outside of these areas, e-riders may, with the permission of landowners, use their private electric scooters and electric unicycles on privately owned property.

 There is a growing number of private landowners who now allow their lands to be used for recreational activities with various forms of powered electric rideables.
 There may also be a leasing arrangement between both parties.
 Either way, it is the responsibility of the rider to ensure compliance with relevant rules and regulations when riding their electric vehicles.